sparkskim/MomentumClone/README.md

 # Momentum Clone Coding

-This is my first front-end project via nomadcoders.co.
+This is my first front-end project via https://nomadcoders.co (https://github.com/nomadcoders) I hope to make improvements as I learn more about front-end development.

 ### Tools I used
 🔹Canva\